Instructions for the Linux system is included in this section.

 Reminder:

-Data from existing or previous solr installations are incompatible with the new 3.0.0 schema and configuration.
+Data from existing or previous solr installations are incompatible with the new schema and configuration for Metacat v3.0.0 and above.

 During the Metacat configuration process, confirm the path to your solr-home directory and ensure that the directory is empty.

-After configuring Metacat, re-index all objects (an example is below for your quick reference, or see the `Metacat Admin Api`_).
+After upgrading and configuring Metacat, re-index all objects (an example is below for your quick reference, or see the `Metacat Admin Api`_).

 # curl -X PUT -H "Authorization: Bearer $TOKEN" https://<your-host>/<your-context>/d1/mn/v2/index?all=true # where $TOKEN is an environment variable containing your administrator jwt token curl -X PUT -H "Authorization: Bearer $TOKEN" https://knb.ecoinformatics.org/knb/d1/mn/v2/index?all=true